Sahiljain24/AuthApp/README.md

-This is a backend Application with authorization and Authentication
+This is a backend Application with authorization and Authentication using JWT tokens